KaveenChane/Real-Estate-Price-Analysis-in-France/README.md

 # Real-Estate-Price-Analysis-in-France

-The data used in this project and the notebook (ipynb file) will be provided soon.
+The purpose of this project is to analyze real estate prices in France.

-A Django repo will also be provided soon
+# A Django repo will also be provided soon